The First Two Years

 In accordance with the Graduate School of Arts and Sciences, all degree candidates must maintain an average equivalent to B or better to continue in the program.
 Satisfactory progress is reviewed annually and students who fall below the grade minimum will ordinarily be given one term to improve their grades.

 Nanocourses are offered in a broad range topics during the course of an academic year.
-Participation in relevant nanocourses is required for all students in the MCO Training Program.
+Participation in relevant nanocourses is encouraged for all students in the MCO Training Program.

 There is no foreign language requirement for the PhD degree.

-Each student arranges for a permanent faculty dissertation advisor by the middle of the second semester and begins dissertation research thereafter.
+Each student arranges for a permanent faculty dissertation advisor by the middle of the second semester of their first year and begins dissertation research thereafter.

 Master of Arts (AM)